-Web hosting is an essential part of establishing an online presence.
+Web hosting is essential for establishing an online presence.
 You must choose a web host that fits your business needs and budget perfectly.

-There are many web hosts today, making it difficult to know what and who among the web hosting service providers.
+There are many web hosts today, making it difficult to know which among the web hosting service providers.

 Fortunately, this article is written to help you put all the puzzles together and connect you to the right web host for your projects.